 A motion used to compel the attendance of legislators who are absent from the chamber and to compel those members already in attendance to remain in the chamber.

-An application that allows quick access to daily calendar, committee, and bill information, as well as LMS bill track and analyst comments and CMS statistics.
+An application that allows quick access to daily calendar, committee, and bill information, as well as Legislative Management System (LMS) bill track and analyst comments and Correspondence Management System (CMS) statistics.
 (Capitol Complex intranet only)

 A statement that gives the legislature and the public reasonable notice of the subject of a bill or resolution.
 For bills and joint resolutions, the caption is included at the beginning of the measure's text and briefly summarizes the contents of the bill or resolution.
 For other types of resolutions, the caption consists of a brief description of the contents of the resolution.